emu-sh/.oh-my-comma/README.md

 The default directory of your bash/ssh session is now `/data/openpilot`.
 Much easier to git pull after shelling in!

 # Commands
+### General
+- `dotfiles installfork https://github.com/...`: Clones the fork URL to `/data/openpilot`.
+Current folder is moved to `/data/openpilot.old` before cloning

 ### Panda
-- `pandaflash`: Flashes the panda
+- `dotfiles pandaflash`: Flashes the panda
-- `pandaflash2`: Flashes the panda without `make recover`
+- `dotfiles pandaflash2`: Flashes the panda without `make recover`

 ### Debugging
-- `controlsdebug`: You can debug controlsd and output it to a log of `/data/output.log`
+- `dotfiles debug controls`: You can debug controlsd and output it to a log file `/data/output.log`

 # Git config
 While you're in a rw filesystem, you might as well edit your git config so you can push your changes up easily.